Sima Yi: Service under Cao Pi

-In 226, Cao Pi led his armies to attack Sun Quan, and left Sima Yi behind to defend and govern the imperial capital in his absence, as well as providing reinforcements and supplies for his armies at the frontline.
-Before departing, Cao Pi issued a decree; "I am deeply concerned about what happens after I die.
+The next year, Cao Pi led his armies to attack Sun Quan, and left Sima Yi behind to defend and govern the imperial capital in his absence, as well as providing reinforcements and supplies for his armies at the frontline.
+Before departing, Cao Pi issued a decree; "I am deeply concerned about my posterity.
 This is why I entrust you with this responsibility.
 Even though Cao Shen made many contributions on the battlefield, Xiao He played a more important role than him.
-Can I be free of worries I have about the west (referring to the rival state Shu in the west)?"
+Would that I could but be free of looking back over my shoulder at the west (referring to Shu Han)!"
 Cao Pi later returned from Guangling Commandery to Luoyang.
-He told Sima Yi; "When I am in the east, you will be in charge of the west; when I am in the west, you will be in charge of the east."
+He told Sima Yi, "When I am in the east, you will be in charge of the west; when I am in the west, you will be in charge of the east."
 Sima Yi remained behind to guard Xuchang.

 In mid 226, when Cao Pi became critically ill, he summoned Sima Yi, Cao Zhen, Chen Qun, and possibly Cao Xiu to meet him in the south hall of Chonghua Palace (崇華殿), where he ordered them to assist his son Cao Rui after his death.
-Cao Pi also told Cao Rui; "There may be those who would alienate these Three Ducal Ministers from you, but be careful and do not doubt them".
+Cao Pi also told Cao Rui; "There may be those who would alienate these Three Excellencies from you, but be careful and do not doubt them".

 Service under Cao Rui

 Driving back Wu invaders

-After Cao Rui became the Wei emperor, he elevated Sima Yi from the status of a district marquis to a county marquis under the title "Marquis of Wuyang".
+After Cao Rui became Emperor of Wei, he elevated Sima Yi from the status of a district marquis to a county marquis under the title "Marquis of Wuyang".
 Around that time, Sun Quan attacked Jiangxia Commandery and sent his generals Zhuge Jin and Zhang Ba (張霸) to attack Xiangyang.
 Sima Yi led Wei forces to resist the Wu invaders, defeated Zhuge Jin, and killed Zhang Ba and more than 1,000 Wu soldiers.
 In recognition of Sima Yi's efforts, Cao Rui promoted him to General of Agile Cavalry (驃騎將軍).